The Satcomma Standard

 Whenever we reach the point where an additional zero is needed, that change will be implemented at the protocol level.
 The notation standard put forth in this post, however, is implemented at the wallet level, so it will be up to users and wallet designers where to put their commas.
 But part of my proposal includes this heuristic: one satoshi should always be the smallest unit of Bitcoin.
 So if a 9th zero is added to the protocol, then the satoshi is effectively devalued from 1 one hundred millionth of a BTC to 1 billionth of a BTC.

 To understand the reason for this, one must grasp the reality that due to Bitcoin’s hard supply cap, then if it is to become the unit of account for the entire economy, and the economy grows, then the purchasing power of every satoshi will grow at the rate of growth in the entire economy.
 This implies that we will not be adding just one zero to the protocol, but rather that we will add zeroes forever as needed.
 The addition of zeros to the right of the decimal in Bitcoin will become like a clock, tolling the growth of humanity’s real capital worth in orders of magnitude.
-Bitcoin may someday have 10, 20, or 30 zeroes to the right of the decimal, and rather than introduce millisats, picosats, femtosats, etc. into our mental framework, the simpler and cleaner idea is to demote the satoshi itself, such that it always expresses the smallest unit of value in on the Bitcoin network.
+Bitcoin may someday have 10, 20, or 30 zeroes to the right of the decimal, and rather than introduce millisats, picosats, femtosats, etc. into our mental framework, the simpler and cleaner idea is to demote the satoshi itself, such that it always expresses the smallest unit of value on the Bitcoin network in whole numbers.

 @oldcryptogeek pointed out different implementation problem in the future: